 Various activities and cruises take place from Thursday through Saturday.
 On Saturday morning, a Cobra parade into London occurs, beginning at the Speedway Truck Stop near the southwest corner of I-70's exit 79.
-On Saturday evening, guests enjoy the Grand Gala under the Big Tent.
+On Saturday evening, guests will enjoy the Grand Gala in the Crowne Plaza’s ballroom.
 Please see The Show page for additional information.

-Registration on Thursday and Friday takes place in the Holiday Inn meeting rooms.
+Please see the sign in the Crowne Plaza’s lobby for directions to the LCS registration room on Thursday and Friday.
 Late arrivals may register Saturday morning at the Speedway.
 Please see the Show Registration tab for additional information for Cobra owners registering for the show.
 Vendors should see the Vendors Registration tab for additional vendor information.

 The Cystic Fibrosis Foundation was founded in 1955 and at that time very little was known about the Cystic fibrosis (CF) disease – there were no therapies and barely any research.
 Since cystic fibrosis is what those in the medical profession call an orphan disease, a disease that affects such a small percentage of the world’s population that pharmaceutical companies do not believe they could ever see a profit after spending the large amount of monies that it takes to develop CF medicines.
 Currently, there are approximately 30,000 individuals in the United States that suffer from CF.

 As the Cystic Fibrosis Foundation does not receive any federal funding and is supported strictly by donations, the Ohio Cobra Club is proud to say that as a result of our 2018 London Cobra Show and raffle, we were able to donate $104,500.00 to help fight Cystic Fibrosis.
 Since 2000, we have donated $1,333,000.00 to the Cystic Fibrosis Foundation, with all of the donations designated ONLY for research into developing medicines for CF.